FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI: Introduction

 \subsection{Background and Current Practices}

-Many thresholding methods~\citep{benjaminietal06,helleretal06,benjaminiandheller07,smithandfahrmeir07,smithandnichols09,wooetal14} address the issue of multiple testing in determining significance of test statistics but generally ignore the spatial resolution of fMRI.
-This shortcoming is often accounted for by spatially smoothing the fMR images in the pre-processing stage, but such non-adaptive smoothing reduces both the adaptive spatial resolution and the number of available independent tests for detecting activation~\citep{tabelowetal06}.
-Iterative adaptive smoothing and segmentation methods in the form of propagation-separation (PS)~\citep{tabelowetal06} and adaptive-segmentation (AS)~\citep{polzehletal10} have been developed.
-While operationally different, PS and AS are broadly similar, essentially yielding a segmentation of the SPM into activated and inactivated voxels.
-PS results (approximately) in a random $t$-field and uses Random Field Theory to segment the volume while AS uses multi-scale testing to determine activated segments. \citep{polzehletal10} argue for AS, because of its more general development and fewer model assumptions.
-AS also requires no heuristic corrections for spatial correlation, and attractively, provides decisions at prescribed significance levels. \citep{polzehletal10} demonstrated better performance of AS over PS in an auditory experiment.
+Many thresholding methods~\citep{helleretal06,benjaminiandheller07,smithandfahrmeir07,smithandnichols09,wooetal14} in fMRI address multiple testing issues in determining significance of test statistics but ignore spatial resolution.
+Acquired images are instead often spatially smoothed prior to analysis, but such non-adaptive smoothing reduces both the adaptive spatial resolution and the number of available independent tests for activation detection~\citep{tabelowetal06}.
+There are also iterative adaptive smoothing and segmentation methods such as propagation-separation (PS)~\citep{tabelowetal06} and adaptive-segmentation (AS)~\citep{polzehletal10} that essentially segment the SPM into activated and inactivated voxels.
+PS approximately yields a random $t$-field and uses Random Field Theory for segmentation while AS uses multi-scale testing. \citep{polzehletal10} argued for AS because of its more general development and fewer model assumptions.
+AS also requires no heuristic corrections for spatial correlation, provides decisions at prescribed significance levels and showed~\citep{polzehletal10} better performance over PS in an auditory experiment.
 However, AS requires pre-specified bandwidth sequences and ignores correlation within the SPM.
-In this paper, we therefore develop a fully automated and computationally speedy adaptive smoothing and thresholding approach that accounts for correlation and obviates the need for setting any parameter beyond the significance level.

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:methodology}, we provide theoretical and implementation details of our algorithm.
-We evaluate performance in a large-scale simulation experimental study in Section~\ref{sec:simulation}.
-Both visual and numerical summaries of performance are presented.
-In Section~\ref{sec:Apps}, we illustrate applicability of our FAST algorithms on the dataset of Section~\ref{intro:av}.
-We end with some discussion.
+So Section!\ref{sec:methodology} of this paper develops theory and methodology for fully automated Fast Adaptive Smoothing and Thresholding (FAST) algorithms that account for correlation and obviate the need for setting all but one parameters.
+Performance evaluations on real datasets and large-scale simulation experiments are in Section~\ref{sec:simulation}.
+Section~\ref{sec:Apps} revisits the dataset of Section~\ref{intro:av}, while Section~\ref{discussion} provides discussion.
+A supplement with sections, figures and tables referenced using the prefix ``S'' is available.